 Mikuska was part of a dynamic group of students during the early 1950s.
-Takao Tanabe, Ivan Eyre, Bruce Head, Don ReichrtWinston Leathers, and Don Strange were all attending the School at the time.
-These artists would become some of the most important Winnipeg and Western Canad during the 1950s and 1960s.
+Takao Tanabe, Ivan Eyre, Bruce Head, Don Reichert Winston Leathers, and Don Strange were all attending the School at the time.
+These artists would become some of the most important figures of the Winnipeg and Western Canadian art scene during the 1950s and 1960s.
 The relationship between the students was one of both friendship and competition.
 It is clear that this was an exciting period at the School of Art, and the innovation that was encouraged is directly reflected in Mikuska’s art.

 While Mikuska worked with a range of media at the School of Art, he became most interested in printmaking, and experimented extensively with different printing techniques.
 In his experimentation, he was able to explore Modernist themes and styles.
 While he claims to have been trying to develop his own imagery, he does state that artists such as Joan Miró and Amedeo Modigliani influenced his aesthetic.
-Mikuska attributes the similarity of his work Miró to the lines that he achieved using a technique that he calls “lift drawing”.
+Mikuska attributes the similarity of some of his work to that of Miró to the lines that he achieved using a technique that he calls “lift drawing”.
 He claims to have invented the technique, and attributes the soft lines and sketchy quality to the fact that he drew on the back of the paper while it was placed on an ink plate.
-While lift drawings from his time as a student, a print he created in 1992 using this technique demonstrates the similarity that the line quality in his work in this medium has to some of Joan Miró’s (Fig. 2).
+While I was unable to locate any lift drawings from his time as a student, a print he created in 1992 using this technique demonstrates the similarity that the linear quality in his work in this medium has to some of Joan Miró’s prints (Fig. 2).
 Mikuska eventually abandoned lift drawing, and pursued different printmaking techniques.
 He became enamoured with coloured inks, and it was in using these materials that he began to develop his singular aesthetic.

 After graduating from the School of Art, rather than pursuing a career as an artist, Mikuska chose the more practical path of working as a graphic designer.
-In 1955, a year after its inception, he began working as an apprentice for the Canadian Broadcasting Corporation (CBC), and specifically as an apprentice television division he was responsible for a number of tasks such as transferring images into black and white, as well as storyboarding, and making graphics for both shows and commercials.
+In 1955, a year after its inception, he began working as an apprentice for the Canadian Broadcasting Corporation (CBC), and specifically as an apprentice for the new television division, where he was responsible for a number of tasks such as transferring images into black and white, as well as storyboarding, and making graphics for both shows and commercials.
 For a visual artist, CBC television was a desirable place to be employed at the time, and Mikuska worked alongside several of his colleagues from the School of Art – Bruce Head, Dave Strang, and McCleary Drope.
 Mikuska was eventually able to secure a permanent position at the CBC as a graphic designer, and he worked there for 37 years.